History of Peru: Terrorism and the Fujimorato (1980–2000)

 In 1985, the American Popular Revolutionary Alliance (APRA) won the presidential election, bringing Alan García to office.
 The transfer of the presidency from Belaúnde to García on 28 July 1985 was Peru's first exchange of power from one democratically elected leader to another in 40 years.

 With a parliamentary majority for the first time in APRA's history, Alan García started his administration with hopes for a better future.
 However, economic mismanagement led to hyperinflation from 1988 to 1990.
 García's term in office was marked by bouts of hyperinflation, which reached 7,649% in 1990 and had a cumulative total of 2,200,200% between July 1985 and July 1990, thereby profoundly destabilizing the Peruvian economy.

 Owing to such chronic inflation, the Peruvian currency, the sol, was replaced by the Inti in mid-1985, which itself was replaced by the nuevo sol ("new sun") in July 1991, at which time the new sol had a cumulative value of one billion old soles.
-During his administration, the per capita annual income of Peruvians fell to $720 (below the level of 1960) and Peru's Gross Domestic Product dropped 20%.
+During his administration, the per capita annual income of Peruvians fell to $720 (below the level of 1960) and Peru's GDP dropped 20%.
 By the end of his term, national reserves were a negative $900 million.

 The economic turbulence of the time exacerbated social tensions in Peru and partly contributed to the rise of the violent rebel movement Shining Path.
 The García administration unsuccessfully sought a military solution to the growing terrorism, committing human rights violations which are still under investigation.

-In June 1979, demonstrations for free education were severely repressed by the army: 18 people were killed according to official figures, but non-governmental estimates suggest several dozen deaths.
-This event led to a radicalization of political protests in the countryside and ultimately led to the outbreak of the Shining Path's armed and terrorist actions.Julia Lovell, Maoism: A Global History (2019) pp 306–346.
+In June 1989, demonstrations for free education were severely repressed by the army: 18 people were killed according to official figures, but non-governmental estimates suggest several dozen deaths.
+This event led to a radicalization of political protests in the countryside and ultimately led to the outbreak of the Shining Path's armed and terrorist actions.